afnleaf/knowbase2/pokemon/soak.md

 ### Regulation G Metagame

-The current most popular set for Miraidon is CHoice Specs and going for slow powerful pivot with Modest or TImid for speed.
+The current most popular set for Miraidon is CHoice Specs and going for slow powerful pivot with Modest or Timid for speed.

 **Luca Ceribelli -  2024 VGC World Championship Winning Team** https://victoryroad.pro/2024/09/22/luca-ceribelli-worlds-report/